 Most of Spain’s population is Catholic.
 The official name of Spain is the Kingdom of Spain and the capital city is Madrid which is the largest city in Europe.
 It is home to The Royal Palace of Madrid and is the official residence of the Spanish royal family.

-Stretching to 1600 kilometers the Mediterranean sea bosoms Andalucia, Murcia, Valencia, and Catalonia regions of Spain and is beautifully warm for a summer holiday in Spain and Europe.
+Stretching to 1600 kilometers the Mediterranean Sea bosoms Andalucia, Murcia, Valencia, and Catalonia regions of Spain and is beautifully warm for a summer holiday in Spain and Europe.

 Spain is the largest producer of olives and olive oil.
-There is an abundant usage of it in Spanish cooking because of its excellent health benefits and marvelously distinct flavor.
+There is abundant usage of it in Spanish cooking because of its excellent health benefits and marvelously distinct flavor.
 Spain’s southern region, Andalucia goes beyond to produce most of the country’s olive oil and Spain itself produces 44% of the world’s olive oil.

 3. Glimpse into the Political Facts about Spain

-Spain’s history is well-known for the Spanish civil war, dictatorship years, and then returning to monarchy and democracy.
+Spain’s history is well-known for the Spanish Civil War, dictatorship years, and then returning to monarchy and democracy.

 With the death of Franco Francisco in 1975, Spain’s transition from dictatorship to democracy was laid and the Parliamentary monarchy was formed.
 King Juan Carlos, I came to the throne.
 The Spanish Constitution of 1978 was signed giving autonomous status to Spain.